RGKartas/SB_ACT/README.md

 Assisted By: Soulkeeper

-This is a Parser for the game ShadowBane !
+This is a ACT Plugin for the game ShadowBane !

 It is still a work in progress.